 Jesus had a real problem with some religious people of His day.
 They kept the kosher laws, the temple etiquette, and even tithed a tenth of their herb gardens.
 They absolutely loved the best seats in the banquets, and the greetings in the marketplace; they were truly enjoying themselves.
 Yet, they had forgotten their God’s character.
 They were exhilarated with the outer observances, but had forgotten the inner reasons.

 When Paul wrote to the Corinthians, he reminded them not to use the Lord’s Supper as a time for selfishness and excess.
 They were doing the right thing, communion, in the wrong way.
 Were they having fun?
-Sure seems like it.
+It sure seems like it.
 Some were getting drunk and feasting.
 Yet, they weren’t fulfilling the purpose of the celebration: to remember the Lord’s death until He returns.

 Celebrations are lovely and necessary, refreshing and joyous.
 Yet, all is empty if the celebrants only remember the glitz and the fun.
 Most anyone can hold a party.
 Let’s freely give to our young that which is important in the remembrance.
 Let’s remind ourselves of history.
 Let’s rehearse God’s truths and His goodness to us.
 This greatly helps us, and also pleases Him.